What Is the Difference Between a Willful Violation and a Serious Violation in Workers’ Comp Cases?

 Serious Violations

-A serious OSHA violation occurs when an employer knows that a workplace hazard might injure or kill employees, but does not resolve it.
-A serious violation carries up to $13,494 in fines.
+A serious OSHA violation occurs when an employer knows that a workplace hazard might injure or kill employees, but does not address it.
+Think: failing to provide fall protection on scaffolding, or not locking out live electrical panels during maintenance.
+A serious violation carries up to $15,625 in fines per violation.

 OSHA inspectors can adjust penalties depending on the gravity of each specific violation, the employer’s track record, and acts of good faith.
 The company’s size may also affect the severity of penalties.
 Failure to build and install quality safety systems to protect employees working on elevated structures from falls qualifies as a serious violation of OSHA rules.